AutomateNOW-Fan/AutomateNOW/README.md

 ## Features 🤓

 - Completely browserless operation
+- Both http & https protocols supported
-- Compatible with both Windows PowerShell & PowerShell Core
+- PowerShell Core & Windows PowerShell compatible
-- Class objects and enums defined (see Classes.ps1)
+- Classes and enums are defined (see Classes.ps1)
-- Supports both http & https protocols
-- Session token refreshing is handled automatically
-- Pipeline capability
+- Pipeline capability to streamline your workloads
+- Session tokens are refreshed automatically during usage
-- Batch upload text & binary files to a Data Source
+- Batch upload your text or binary files to a Data Source
-- All function sets include an Export function
-- All functions include help by way of the -? parameter
+- All functions include examples & usage notes by way of Get-Help
 - Alternate encryption key bytes can be supplied (let's hope it is never needed 🤞)
 <br/><br/>
 ## Efficacy 🧪